 A SSIM Id or SID to combine all fact references for a data item into a single number

-SSSIM at this level can be used independently of Pacio.
+SSIM at this level can be used independently of Pacio.

 Descriptions of the four components follow.

 Digital Id or DigId

 Pacio will provide a digital id or digid service to identify people, entities, apps, and dapps which works in conjunction with other services: